Wildlander-mod/wildlander-mod.github.io/1-SupportPages/wheel.md

 ### 7. List is too Easy / Difficult.

-For Requiem Veteran's this list is probably too easy - not not everyone is a veteran.
+For Requiem Veteran's this list is probably too easy - not everyone is a veteran.
 Staff are actively discussing a "hard mode" version of the modpack.

 ---
 ## Other feedback